Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 be met again (although some requirements are one time only, others monthly, and still others continuous).

+### Drawback
-**Drawback:** Items with drawbacks are usually still beneficial to the possessor but they also carry some negative aspect.
+Items with drawbacks are usually still beneficial to the possessor but they also carry some negative aspect.
 Although sometimes drawbacks occur only when the item is used (or held, in the case of some items such as weapons), usually the drawback remains with the character